open-politics/open-politics-hq/README.md

 https://github.com/user-attachments/assets/978cf874-5476-4d78-85e6-4485678e1dcc

-The **Chat & MCP (Model Context Protocol)** centralizes all platform tools (asset management, schema-based analysis, vector search, content ingestion) into a unified analysis accedd point that lets you work with structured analytical methods through conversational AI.
+The **Chat & MCP (Model Context Protocol)** centralizes all platform tools (asset management, schema-based analysis, vector search, content ingestion) into a unified analysis access point that lets you work with structured analytical methods through conversational AI.
 This combination allows for various workflows or researching & synthesizing data.
 Editing MCP configs (upcoming on a per user-level) furthermore allows you to grant your LLM access to almost arbitray outside data and use it for your analysis.

 ## Infospaces & Vector Storage